The updated G20 Pro is Force USA’s highest-end all-in-one trainer to date.

-There’s also 3 different pull up stations on the G20: a traditional multi-grip bar in the front and then a globe handled bar on each side.
+There’s also 3 different pull up stations on the G20: a traditional multi-grip bar in the front and then a globe handled bar on the side.

 Oh, another big difference with the G20 is that it’s also compatible with Force’s Lat Row Station, which includes an independent lat pulldown/row station, as well as an adjustable grip dip station.